nobabi/assignment-05/readme.md

 ## Design

 - **Navbar**: Create a visually appealing navbar with the following structure:
-  - Logo positioned in the middle.
+  - Logo positioned in the middle.ok
-  - "Blog" button on the left.
+  - "Blog" button on the left. ok
-  - Account balance with a coin icon on the right.
+  - Account balance with a coin icon on the right. ok
-  - "Donation" and "History" buttons in the center (as per Figma).
+  - "Donation" and "History" buttons in the center (as per Figma).ok
 - **Donation Cards**: Create 3 donation cards with the following details:
-  - Image on the left.
+  - Image on the left. ok
-  - Donation title.
+  - Donation title. ok
-  - Donation info.
+  - Donation info. ok
-  - Current donation amount.
+  - Current donation amount. ok
-  - Input field for donation amount.
+  - Input field for donation amount. ok
-  - Button for submitting the donation.
+  - Button for submitting the donation. ok
 - **History Section**: Initially hidden and empty.

 ## Functionalities